vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware_monitor.md

 ---
 ## MQTT

-When the script is running fine it will fush every minute a message to topic `system-sensors/sensor/monitor/state` and it will look like this:
+When the script is running fine it will push every minute a message to topic `system-sensors/sensor/monitor/state` and it will look like this:

 <img src="images/system_monitor_mqtt.png" alt="System monitor" width="500px">

+This is an example of the payload:

 ```yaml
 {% raw %}